Superconductivity

 A high-temperature superconductor levitating above a magnet.
 A persistent electric current flows on the surface of the superconductor, acting to exclude the magnetic field of the magnet (Meissner effect).
 This current effectively forms an electromagnet that repels the magnet.

-Superconductivity is a set of physical properties observed in superconductors: materials where electrical resistance vanishes and magnetic fields are expelled from the material.
+Superconductivity is a set of physical properties observed in superconductors: materials where electrical resistance is exactly zero and magnetic fields are expelled from the material.
 Unlike an ordinary metallic conductor, whose resistance decreases gradually as its temperature is lowered, even down to near absolute zero, a superconductor has a characteristic critical temperature below which the resistance drops abruptly to zero.
 An electric current through a loop of superconducting wire can persist indefinitely with no power source.

 The superconductivity phenomenon was discovered in 1911 by Dutch physicist Heike Kamerlingh Onnes.
 Like ferromagnetism and atomic spectral lines, superconductivity is a phenomenon which can only be explained by quantum mechanics.
 It is characterized by the Meissner effect, the complete cancellation of the magnetic field in the interior of the superconductor during its transitions into the superconducting state.
 The occurrence of the Meissner effect indicates that superconductivity cannot be understood simply as the idealization of perfect conductivity in classical physics.

-In 1986, it was discovered that some cuprate-perovskite ceramic materials have a critical temperature above 35 K. It was shortly found (by Ching-Wu Chu) that replacing the lanthanum with yttrium, i.e. making YBCO, raised the critical temperature to 92 K, which was important because liquid nitrogen could then be used as a refrigerant.
+In 1986, it was discovered that some cuprate-perovskite ceramic materials have a critical temperature above 35 K. It was found shortly thereafter (by Ching-Wu Chu) that replacing the lanthanum with yttrium, i.e. making YBCO, raised the critical temperature to 92 K, which was important because liquid nitrogen could then be used as a refrigerant.
 Such a high transition temperature is theoretically impossible for a conventional superconductor, leading the materials to be termed high-temperature superconductors.
 The cheaply available coolant liquid nitrogen boils at 77 K and thus the existence of superconductivity at higher temperatures than this facilitates many experiments and applications that are less practical at lower temperatures.